The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 The Restaurant and Food Apps That Work Here

 Yelp reviews are harsher but more detailed.
 People who use Yelp tend to care more about specifics.
-And the photos are labeled better, which helps when you want to see what a specific dish looks like.
+And the photos are labeled better, which helps when you want to see what a specific dish looks like before you order.

 “For local Hawaiian food and ethnic restaurants, the best spots often have mediocre tourist ratings.”

-🍽️ Insider tip: If a place is packed with locals and has 3.8 stars, that's usually your sign that it's actually good.
+If a place is packed with locals and has 3.8 stars, that’s usually your sign that it’s actually good.
+The fluorescent lights might flicker, the tables might be sticky, and the menu might be handwritten – but the loco moco will change your life.

 And if you’re thinking about skipping the rental car and just using public transportation?
 Here’s what actually works (and what doesn’t)…